pesto-students/sector17-N2-theta/README.md

 - Go to path `cd sector17-N2-theta/server`
 - Run `npm install` to install all required project dependencies
-- Run `npm run server` to start project on http://localhost:3001
+- Run `npm run serve` to start project on http://localhost:3001

 You can set the port in firebase.json file or default will be http://localhost:3001